songjeongjun320/songjeongjun320.github.io/index.md

 ## About me

-Hello, I'm **(Jun) JeongJun Song**, a passionate **Computer Science** student at Arizona State University, with a projected graduation in **December 2025**.
-My journey in technology is driven by a love for solving real-world problems using machine learning and OCR technologies.
-Over the past two years, I've gained hands-on experience in full-stack development and object-oriented programming.
+Hello! 😊 I'm **(Jun) JeongJun Song**, a passionate **Computer Science** student at **Arizona State University**, with a projected graduation in **December 2025**.
+I am currently working as a **FURI Researcher** at ASU, where I focus on leveraging **AI** and **Machine Learning** technologies.
+Previously, I interned at **NGL Transportation**, where I applied AI models to enhance operational efficiency.
+My journey is driven by a love for solving real-world problems and creating impactful solutions that enhance lives. 🌍

-Currently, I'm leading the Vision AI Insights Project as a **_FURI Research Aide_** at Arizona State University [Fulton Engineering School](https://students.engineering.asu.edu/furi/).
-In this role, I've conducted in-depth analyses of advanced machine learning models like **YOLOv10** and implemented cost-effective OCR solutions integrating **PyTesseract** and **AWS Textract**.
-My work has significantly improved real-time performance and resource utilization.
+Currently, I'm working on several exciting projects, including developing a **Yard Management System (YMS)** with **Professor Ryan Meuth**, using **machine learning object detection** to address logistical challenges.
+I'm also collaborating with **Professor Hitendra Chaturvedi** on a **Business Contract Analyzer** that detects toxic clauses to provide better contract recommendations for users. 📄✨

-Previously, I interned at [NGL Transportation INC](https://ngltrans.com/), where I enhanced image detection accuracy and reduced processing time through AI model development and efficient workflows.
-I also streamlined data integration processes and managed substantial daily data transactions on **AWS**.
+In addition, I developed apps like **MindVillage**, which support individuals dealing with depression and mental health issues.
+Through tools like **LLMs** and projects such as "_Why don't you be more nice(r)_", I am striving to foster an ethical and moral internet environment. 🧠💚

-In addition to my technical skills, I have experience automating data crawling tasks and converting applications into executable programs, which has greatly increased operational efficiency.
+I’m inspired by companies like **Lamborghini** 🚗, which started as a tractor company, **Samsung** 🛒, originally a grocery store, and **Steve Jobs** 🍏, who began Apple in garage. **Tesla** ⚡, once near bankruptcy, is now expanding humanity’s reach into space. 🚀 These stories inspire me to aim high, and while my journey may seem modest now, my ultimate goal is to achieve something meaningful that can inspire others in the future. 🌟

-Beyond academics and professional work, I served in the [Hanbit Unit](https://www.koreaherald.com/view.php?ud=20200512000971) of the United Nations in South Sudan, where I was responsible for transporting personnel and providing interpretation services.
-This experience honed my leadership and teamwork skills in high-pressure environments.
+Thank you for visiting my website.
+While I may seem inexperienced now, I’m committed to learning and growing continuously.
+I hope to be a source of inspiration for others in the next 10 or 20 years. 🌱

-I look forward to leveraging my expertise in **Machine Learning**, **OCR**, and **Full-Stack** development to contribute to innovative projects and continue my growth in the tech industry.
-Feel free to connect with me on LinkedIn or explore my work on GitHub.
+Feel free to connect with me here or check out my projects on [GitHub](https://github.com/songjeongjun320).

 ## Contact